ayalan/deg-practice/README.md

 ### Prerequisites

 - Basic knowledge of command line interface
-- Docker installed on your macOS system
+- Docker should be installed (Dockerfiles are included in repo)
-- The FASTQ files you've already downloaded and processed from SRA
+- The FASTQ files you've already downloaded and processed from SRA, and metadata
-- The matrix.txt metadata file

 ### Overview of Experiment Workflow